aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255_bulletproofs.md

 ## Function `range_proof_from_bytes`

 Deserializes a range proof from a sequence of bytes.
-The serialization format is the same as the format in the zkcrypto's <code>bulletproofs</code> library (https://docs.rs/bulletproofs/4.0.0/bulletproofs/struct.RangeProof.html#method.from_bytes).
+The serialization format is the same as the format in<br/> the zkcrypto&apos;s <code>bulletproofs</code> library (https://docs.rs/bulletproofs/4.0.0/bulletproofs/struct.RangeProof.html&#35;method.from_bytes).

 <pre><code>public fun range_proof_from_bytes(bytes: vector&lt;u8&gt;): ristretto255_bulletproofs::RangeProof<br/></code></pre>